Best Practice: Two Quizzes a Week for High Reading Gains

 - Ask your students to spend at least 3 minutes on a quiz.
 When students read too quickly, they are more likely to skip over portions of the article, which then leads to a gap in their comprehension of the text.

-- Have your students read at least 2 articles a month without having to take the quiz.
+- Have your students read at least 2 articles a month that do not have quizzes.
 Reading more helps improve reading comprehension.

 Lastly, in honor of our latest content partner, please check out some great reading tips from The Washington Post.